 Type bool

 Remarks If set to TRUE, the device accumulates and can provide various statistics regarding usage.
-The information accumulated is device-specific, and can be retrieved using the RetrieveStatistic(s) method.
+The information accumulated is device-specific and can be retrieved using the RetrieveStatistic(s) method.

 Errors A PosControlException may be thrown when this property is accessed.
 For further information, see “Exceptions” on page C-39.